-After returning to Maryland, our family life was fairly good until Mike and Mona both developed mental illness in 1986.
+After returning to Maryland, our family life was fairly good until Mike and Mona both developed a mental illness in 1986.
 Mike was so bad that he had to enter a mental institution in March.

 My Family in Maryland 1986

 A Mid-life Crisis Leading to Divorce — 1987–1993

-My marriage and family life was still fairly good up until March 1986.
+My marriage and family life were still fairly good up until March 1986.
 Then, after my parents came out to Maryland to visit at the end of February, the Ides of March became a big turning point in my life.
 Around the middle of the month, Mike was arrested due to schizophrenia and had to enter a mental hospital.
 Mona also started displaying depression and signs of mental illness.

 After spending six weeks in the hospital, Mike was stabilized with medication and sent home by us.
 Mona also got better after Mike got home.

 During the remainder of 1986 and up until early 1990, I was walking on eggshells in my dealings with Mona and Mike.
 I temporarily made my wife happy by letting her manage all the money, sell goods at flea markets, and take yearly summer vacations.
-When Mike didn't take his medicine, he would have relapses and have to be readmitted into a mental hospital.
+When Mike didn't take his medicine, he would have relapses and have to be readmitted to a mental hospital.
 Otherwise, he didn't give too much trouble when he was home taking his medicine.